Land Ownership Information for Minnesota

-- Department of Natural Resources, Land and Minerals Division: frequently-asked questions about land sales and acquisitions
+- Department of Natural Resources, Land and Minerals Division: Frequently-asked questions about land sales and acquisitions

-- Department of Transportation: property and buildings for sale
+- Department of Transportation: Property and buildings for sale

-- Department of Administration, Real Estate Services: real estate for sale
+- Department of Administration, Real Estate Services: Real estate for sale

-Related land sale and property search site:
+Related land sale and property search sites: